-USB 3.0 uses 8b/10 encoding, and as is common in 8b/10b encoded systems, the receiver and transmitter may be on slightly different clock frequencies - the recovered clock of the received data stream may not be exactly equal to the clock frequency of the transmitter.
+USB 3.1 uses 128b/132b encoding, and as is common in encoded systems, the receiver and transmitter may be on slightly different clock frequencies - the recovered clock of the received data stream may not be exactly equal to the clock frequency of the transmitter.
 When in loopback mode for receiver testing, this mismatch in frequencies poses a problem for the DUT; bits may be coming in faster than they can be sent back out, or vice versa.
 To compensate for the frequency mismatch, clock compensation symbols are used and either deleted or inserted into the data stream as it is passed from the receiver back through the transmitter.
 For example, symbols are added if the recovered clock frequency is less than (slower than) the transmitter clock frequency (as shown in Figure 13), and vice versa.
-USB 3.0 uses SKP symbols for clock compensation.
+USB 3.1 uses SKP symbols for clock compensation.
+The USB 3.1 gen2 SKP Ordered Set consists of variable length unscrambled symbols of CCh followed by a SKPEND symbol (33h), then 3 symbols that indicate LTSSM status.